Deanthropomorphising NLP: Can a Language Model Be Conscious?: Can an LLM Be Conscious?

-In this section we tackle the crux of the controversy, i.e. whether LLMs, and in particular LaMDA, can be sentient.
-We start by laying out the claims discussed by Blake Lemoine and their justification (Section~\ref{sec:claims}).
-We show how they are all linked by the notion of \textit{consciousness}, which is a challenging concept, but attracting thriving research (Section~\ref{sec:consciousness}).
-Then we use the most applicable model of consciousness to assess LaMDA (Section~\ref{sec:IIT}).
-We also separately present further arguments based on common sense reasoning, given an understanding of the architecture of the model as presented above (Section~\ref{sec:design}).
+In this section we tackle the crux of the controversy, i.e. whether LLMs, and in particular LaMDA, can be conscious.
+We start by laying out the claims discussed by Blake Lemoine and their justification.
+We show how they are all linked by the notion of \textit{consciousness}, which is a challenging concept, but attracting thriving research.
+Then we use the most applicable model of consciousness to assess LaMDA.
+We also separately present further arguments based on common sense reasoning, given an understanding of the architecture of the model as presented above.

 Our arguments are specifically targeted as a response to the claims made about the LaMDA model in 2022.
 Since the release of ChatGPT, public awareness of the capabilities of LLMs has grown, but this has not led to widespread claims or belief that these models have attained consciousness.
-The arguments are broadly transferable to any LLM that is built using the transformer architecture such as GPT-based models and beyond.
+The arguments are broadly transferable to any LLM that is built using the Transformer architecture such as GPT-based models and beyond.